nostazac/Pdfpages2image/README.md

 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT Licens
+See LICENSE for details.

+Contact
-See LICENSE for details.ContactFor support or questions, contact [isalwaofficialmail@gmail.com].
+For support or questions, contact isalwaofficialmail@gmail.com.

 Happy converting!